 We try to help as many Powhatan families as we can, but a critical problem remains: the lack of safe, affordable housing in the county.
 Habitat-Powhatan is devoted to making more attainable, safe housing available to more residents.
 With the help of donations, volunteers, the proceeds from the ReStore and the hard work of Habitat-Powhatan's home buyers, this dream will be possible for more households!

 Tax changes will be in effect for 2026.
-In the excerpt below, Ally Orlando outlines the universal deduction tax break and what you need to know.
+In the excerpt below, Donor Perfect's Ally Orlando outlines the universal deduction tax break and what you need to know.

 1. The universal deduction returns: A win for everyday donors